The Unguarded Moment (1956)

 Well, Ben simply didn’t report the income, a move guaranteed, in Esther’s words “to get their attention.”

-When Esther returned to the US after filming Raw Wind in Eden in Italy, she discovered that in her absence, the IRS had audited the Gage Family, and put a lien on their home: Esther would spend the next several years paying off the $750,000 the IRS calculated was owed them.
+When Esther returned to the US after filming Raw Wind in Eden in Italy, she discovered that in her absence, the IRS had audited the Gage Family, and put a lien on their home: Esther spent the next several years paying off the $750,000 the IRS calculated was owed them.
 That’s the equivalent of $7 million dollars today…!

 “I probably should have done a better job of policing our family finances…[but] looking back, I suppose that when you find yourself using the world ‘policing’ in connection with the activities of your spouse, it should be a red flag…”